marian-stanciulica/Foodybite/README.md

 #### Get current location using TDD

 To effectively test the behaviour of the **LocationProvider** in isolation I needed to decouple it from **CoreLocation**.
-I had quickly written an experimental class (without commiting it) to see what location features I needed and how the component would interact with **CoreLocation** before I deleted and started the TDD process.
+I had quickly written an experimental class (without commiting it) to see what location features I needed and how the component would interact with **CoreLocation** before I deleted it and started the TDD process.

 During the experimentation, I realised that I needed a way to mock the behaviour of the **CLLocationManager** class in order to spy certain behaviours (e.g. **requestLocation()**) or stub properties (e.g. **authorizationStatus**).
-Another reason for this is that **CoreLocation** requires user authorization which can trigger a permission dialog on the device if it wasn't granted before, making the tests relying on device state and causing them to be less maintanable and more likely to fail.
+Another reason for this is that **CoreLocation** requires user authorization which can trigger a permission dialog on the device if it wasn't granted before, making the tests relying on device state and causing them to be less maintainable and more likely to fail.

-A common practice in this case is to extract a protocol with properties and methods from the target class, in this case **CLLocationManager**, that we are interested in mocking during testing.
-You can see below the minimal protocol for requesting the authorization from user and requesting a location.
+A common practice in this case is to extract a protocol with properties and methods from the target class, in this case **CLLocationManager**, that I was interested in mocking during testing.
+You can see below the minimal protocol for requesting the user's authorization and the current location.

 ```swift
 public protocol LocationManager {